Hospitality Management FAQs

 I have a part-time job, will I have time?

 Yes.
 If you're willing to put in the effort, we can map a completion pathway based on your schedule.

 I want to work in hotels, will this help me?

 Even though we are food-centric, we do offer hotel classes.
 Our program is conditioned so that you become a supervisor or management.
 Those skills apply across the board.

 I want to start my own restaurant, how do I do it?

 Come to us with that goal.
 We can map out an education plan to support your goals.
 Our program shows you can do it.
 We have former students who have done it, so we know you can too!

 We offer sales and marketing classes to help with the basics-- promotion and marketing and use of social media.
 Mission College also offers other programs in graphic design as well as basics in computer applications, such as typing and using Microsoft Office and Excel.

-What type of employment can I expect after completing the program?
+What type of employment can I expect?

 The committed graduate can compete successfully for positions beyond basic entry-level positions in the hospitality industry.
 Our top students can go directly into supervision and management roles.